A proposal for the origin of the anomalous magnetic moment: Comparison with experiments

-As we can see, the prevailing experimental errors is compatible with $\hat{Q}$ geometry effects in the electron anomaly.
-Concerning the case of the $ \tau$ anomaly it is predicted to be less than $13 \times 10^{- 3},$ which is compatible with our predictions.
-Indeed, using our formula (\ref{1112011}) we have
+As one can see, the experimental errors are compatible with the effects induced by the electromagnetic geometry upon the electron anomaly.
+Concerning the tau anomaly, it is predicted to be less than $1.3 \times 10^{-2}$, which is also in accordance with our predictions.
+Indeed, using the formula (\ref{1112011}), we have

+Despite of none precision experiments in this case, it should be remarked that this value provides a very important prediction of our proposal, because if the tau anomaly appears in a higher order than the quantum corrections, it suggests a confirmation of the geometrical magnetic moment.
+Otherwise, our model could be rejected by experiments.

-Let us now discuss the exceptional case of the neutrino.
-As an uncharged elementary particle, we could expect that neutrino does not have any magnetic moment.
-Notwithstanding, the standard model predicts a nonzero magnetic moment, which depends linearly on the mass.
-From our above discussion it seems natural to propose that the existence of the neutrino magnetic moment has only a geometrical origin.
-Then, we can estimate the value for the neutrino magnetic moment as being given by
+Let us now discuss the exceptional case of neutrinos.
+As uncharged elementary particle, we could expect that neutrinos do not have any magnetic moment.
+Notwithstanding, the one-loop-correction of the standard model predicts a nonzero magnetic moment for this particle, which depends linearly on its mass.

+From the discussion above, it seems very natural to propose that the existence of the neutrino magnetic moment has nothing to do with quantum corrections, but instead has only the geometrical origin.
+Then, we can estimate the value of the neutrino magnetic moment, which is